 In which the Velvet Underground remind us that in NYC, the so-called Summer of Love was more about coolness and shadows and shiny boots of leather than the hippie sh** that was so popular elsewhere.
 Music so driven, angular, dark that it made you want to grab a whip and get to cracking it in time.
 Based on a rather pivotal 1870 novella of the same name that explores themes of sadomasochism and dominance, it hits like a wrong door, the kind you open without really thinking about it, but once you have, whatever’s going on in there – it has you, it won’t let you go.
 Which perhaps begins to explain how it ended up being used to sell tires.

-“I find I generally don’t have much to say about the Beatles (and they do have quite a few selections on this list) — probably because so much has already been said.
+“I find I generally don’t have much to say about the Beatles (and they do have quite a few selections on this list) — mainly because so much has already been said.
 And yet, there’s always someone new coming along who needs to be reminded.
 They Changed Everything Forever.
 With a bunch of help from their friends.
 Western man couldn’t even see in colour until they came along – not with his third eye anyway.
 I believe Love You To was the first time a sitar graced a Beatles tune.
 1966, final seeds being sown for the summer of love about to erupt.”
 (Philip Random)